 Japan Summer Inbound Exchange

-- In need of Michigan families to host a Japanese youth for one month this summer
+- In need of Michigan families to host a Japanese youth for one month for summer 2018

 - Japanese youth, on the other side of the world, are anxiously waiting to learn who their host family will be!